jxz12/EcoBuilder/README.md

 # Other
 do cholesky instead of SGD
-center the status bars, but attach them with an offset to species world position score explanation and show highest on tap (or make it blink?) fix health and traits rendering beind and hide if empty tap and make pretty and hide and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls proper outlining (add another simpler mesh as outline within the same sprite.
-Links can be done in the shader) masks on menu screen batch levels on menu together by only adding a canvas when it is in card mode (as before lol) remove/disable layout groups as soon as levels are spawned remove animators from all UI (especially in menu) release game with australian fires as angle?
+score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls remove/disable layout groups as soon as levels are spawned release game with australian fires as angle?

 experiments to see how the score changes over time